What is artificial intelligence?

 Solve complex problems

 Artificial intelligence has a wide range of applications.
-While not an exhaustive list, here's a selection of examples that highlight the diverse use cases of AI.
+While not an exhaustive list, here's a selection of examples highlighting AI's diverse use cases.

 Intelligent document processing